Clothier Patagonia boycotts ski resort after owner hosted GOP fundraiser with Marjorie Taylor Greene

 The statement made no mention of the GOP fundraiser.

 Kemmerer and his wife, Karen, have been donors to Republican candidates, reported the Jackson Hole News and Guide, contributing $200,000 to Trump’s reelection campaign in recent years.
-Records show that since February they’ve donated more than $100,000 to conservative political action committees and candidates such as Rep. Elise Stefanik (R-N.Y.), who replaced Wyoming Rep. Liz Cheney, a vocal Trump critic, as chair of the House Republican conference.
+Records show that since February they’ve donated more than $100,000 to conservative political action committees and candidates such as Rep. Elise Stefanik (N.Y.), who replaced Rep. Liz Cheney (Wyo.), a vocal Trump critic, as chair of the House Republican conference.

 Dan Brophy, who co-hosted the fundraiser with the Kemmerers, told the News and Guide that they supported Greene and other members of the House Freedom Caucus because they were “principled and carry through with their campaign promises.”

-“We walked away from Republicans who campaigned on platforms we supported then voted against those platforms immediately on entering office,” Brophy said to the newspaper.
+“We walked away from Republicans who campaigned on platforms we supported then voted against those platforms immediately on entering office,” Brophy told the newspaper.

 The invitation to Greene came days after the Georgia congresswoman was among a group of right-wing Republicans who showed up at a D.C. jail demanding to inspect the treatment of those detained in connection with the Jan.
 6 Capitol breach, whom some Trump supporters have cast as martyrs.
-Days after the fundraiser, Greene was again suspended from Twitter after she falsely tweeted that coronavirus vaccines are failing.
+Days after the fundraiser, Greene was again suspended from Twitter after she falsely claimed in a tweet that coronavirus vaccines are failing.

 Marjorie Taylor Greene suspended from Twitter for a week over misleading comments on coronavirus vaccines

-The resort in nearby Teton Village — which, according to the resort’s website, has averaged 459 inches of snow a year in the past five skiing seasons — is located in one of just two Wyoming counties that preferred President Biden over Trump in last year’s election.
-Trump easily won the state with 70 percent of the vote.
+Located near the town of Jackson in Teton Village, the resort — which according to its website has averaged 459 inches of snow a year in the past five skiing seasons — is located in one of just two Wyoming counties that preferred President Biden over Trump in last year’s election.
+Trump easily won the state, with 70 percent of the vote.

-The move, which was the top trending topic on Twitter on Saturday morning, was celebrated over the weekend by Democratic lawmakers like Rep. Steve Cohen (Tenn.), who said he was “going to buy a Patagonia jacket this Fall.”
-Mary Trump, the former president’s niece and a vocal critic, also applauded the company: “Way to walk the walk, Patagonia.”
+The move, which was the top trending topic on Twitter on Saturday morning, was celebrated over the weekend by Democratic lawmakers such as Rep. Steve Cohen (Tenn.), who said he was “going to buy a Patagonia jacket this Fall.”
+Mary L. Trump, the former president’s niece and a vocal critic, also applauded the company: “Way to walk the walk, Patagonia.”

-When residents got word of the GOP fundraiser, protesters gathered near the resort and held signs that read, “Hey JHMR, your Greene washing is showing” and “JHMR passes fund treason?”
+When residents got word of the GOP fundraiser, protesters gathered near the resort and held signs that read, “Hey JHMR, your Green(e) washing is showing” and “JHMR passes fund treason?”
 Among the protesters was Marisa Sullivan, 35, who told the News and Guide she has stopped buying passes to the resort because of “the things that they support.”

 “If you’re going to give people that kind of money, I don’t want it to be going to things like this,” she said.
 “This is ridiculous to me.”